Xiaomi is Now the Top Smartphone brand in India.

 - Redmi Mi 4.

-Xiaomi’s Share of troubles
+Xiaomi’s Share of Troubles and Challenges in India

 Nevertheless, Xiaomi had its own share of issues in India.
-To recall, Ericcson filed a case not allowing Xiaomi to launch models like Redmi Note 3G, using MediaTek processor due to patent issues.
+To recall, Ericcson filed a case not allowing Xiaomi to launch models like Redmi Note 3G using MediaTek processor due to patent issues.

 Here is How Xiaomi Became Number 1 In India